Selective inference after feature selection via multiscale bootstrap: An overview of multiscale bootstrap

-Typically, $f_n$ involves multiplying $\sqrt{n}$ to a form of sample average so that the covariance matrix of $Y$ is properly rescaled.
+Typically, $f_n$ involves multiplying the factor $\sqrt{n}$ to a form of sample average so that the covariance matrix of $Y$ is properly rescaled.
 Here, the $(m+1)$-dimensional space of $Y$ will be referred to as the model space in this paper.
 Figure~\ref{fig:model space} shows the image of the model space.
-In addition, let $y$ be an observed value of $Y$, and suppose that a bootstrap sample $\mathcal{X}_{n^\prime}^\ast=(X_1^\ast,\dots,X_{n^\prime}^\ast)$ with sample size $n^\prime$ can be represented as a realization of the following Gaussian distribution in the model space:
+In addition, let $y\in\mathbb{R}^{m+1}$ be an observed value of $Y$, and suppose that a bootstrap sample $\mathcal{X}_{n^\prime}^\ast=(X_1^\ast,\dots,X_{n^\prime}^\ast)$ with sample size $n^\prime$ is represented as a realization of the following Gaussian distribution in the model space:

-We will denote by $P_{\sigma^2}(\cdot|y)$ the probability measure of a bootstrap sample $Y^\ast$ with scale $\sigma>0$.
-This framework is a simplification of reality, and is justified by the central limit theorem in many situations.
+We will denote by $P_{\sigma^2}(\cdot|y)$ the probability measure of the bootstrap sample $Y^\ast$ with scale $\sigma>0$.
+This framework is a simplification of reality and is justified by the central limit theorem in many situations.